MowillsN/WilliamsN.github.io/README.md

 The goal of this project is to conduct a comprehensive analysis of sales data, uncover trends, and derive insights that will help optimize product offerings, pricing strategies, and customer targeting.
 Key objectives include:

-By conducting this analysis, the project aims to provide recommendations for improving customer targeting, optimizing product assortment, adjusting pricing strategies, and enhancing overall profitability.
-The findings will be valuable for decision-making across marketing, sales, and product management teams.

 **Key findings:**

 **1. Customer Demographics and Segmentation**